 Genetic and Scientific Evidence Workshop

-Use class time to explore one or more of these historical puzzles.
+Use class time to explore one or more of these historical episodes that uses scientific, archaeological, and/or genetic evidence.

-1) To what extent are the Jewish people a genetically distinct group whose ancestry can be traced to the land now known as Israel?
+1) To what extent are the Jewish people a genetically distinct group whose ancestry can be traced to the land of Palestine, now known as Israel?

 Jewish Researcher Attacks DNA Evidence Linking Jews to Israel (Genetic Literacy Project, 2013)